 Amber Analysis has two staff members.
 Other associates work with them as and when required.

-Libby Cooper, who is Director of Amber Analysis, has been working in the field of evaluation and organisational development for over twenty years.
-(For details of other work carried out by Libby Cooper click here).
+Libby Cooper, who is Director of Amber Analysis, has been working in the field of evaluation and organisational development for over twenty-five years.
 During the 1980’s, she lectured at North London University and founded and directed its Community Research Advisory Centre – an initiative that provided free technical assistance in research methods for voluntary organisations.
-From 1990, she was for eleven years the first director of Charities Evaluation Services (CES), an organisation which grew out of an idea of the Home Office and a number of major donors with the intention of improving the effectiveness of voluntary organisations through the use of evaluation and quality assurance.
+From 1990, she was for eleven years the founder and Director of Charities Evaluation Services (CES), an organisation which grew out of an idea of the Home Office and a number of major donors with the intention of improving the effectiveness of voluntary organisations through the use of evaluation and quality assurance.

-During her eleven year period of tenure as Director, she established CES as a flourishing organisation with offices in Northern Ireland and Wales and England and gained considerable experience of working on government and corporate-funded development projects in the UK, Central and Eastern Europe, and in South and Central America, where she has:
+During her eleven-year period of tenure as Director, she established CES as a flourishing organisation with offices in Northern Ireland and Wales and England and gained considerable experience of working on government and corporate-funded development projects.
+Over the years, she has provided consultancy in twenty-five countries in Central and Eastern Europe, South and Central America, Africa and the UK, where she has: